Replicable-MARL/MARLlib/docs/source/algorithm/ppo_family.rst

 Workflow
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In the sampling stage, agents share information with others.
-The information includes others' observations and predicted actions.
-After collecting the necessary information from other agents, all agents follow the standard PPO training pipeline, except using the centralized critic value function to calculate the GAE and conduct the PPO critic learning procedure.
+In HAPPO, each agent has an individual policy.
+Each agent is accessible to its self observation.
+And there is a global V-Value network using the centralized critic value function to calculate the GAE and conduct the PPO critic learning procedure.

+What the different of the HAPPO and MAPPO is that HAPPO would update each policy sequentially.
+The `advantage value` of each policy updated iteration $M_i$ is computed based on the importance sampling by $M_{i-1}$, excepted the first round, which $M_o$ is assigned by the current agent's `advantage` directly.

 .. figure:: ../images/mappo.png
     :width: 600
     :align: center

-    Multi-agent Proximal Policy Optimization (MAPPO)
+    Heterogeneous-Agent Proximal Policy Optimization (HAPPO)

 Characteristic
 ^^^^^^^^^^^^^^^